-3.2 Intervention Agents
+5 Intervention Agents

 As discussed in Section 2, fixed strategy agents can influence convention emergence when introduced at the beginning of a simulation.
-We call these fixed strategy agents Intervention Agents (IAs) and, unlike in previous work, they are introduced to destabilise established conventions.
-Building on the work of Franks et al. [6,7] we propose simultaneously introducing IAs to replace nodes from the primary convention (that with the highest membership) to manipulate convention emergence.
+We call such agents Intervention Agents (IAs) and, unlike in previous work, they are introduced to destabilise established conventions.
+Building on the work of Franks et al. [6,7] we propose introducing IAs to replace nodes from the primary convention (that with the highest membership) to manipulate the evolution of conventions in the population.
+We introduce a set of IAs simultaneously, with exploration of the effect of a gradual introduction being future work.
 The duration of IA placement is varied to investigate the extent of intervention required to elicit a lasting change on the primary convention.